The Honorable Barbara Hackman Franklin

 Additionally, Franklin has served four terms on the Advisory Committee for Trade Policy and Negotiations, by appointments of Presidents Ronald Reagan and George H. W. Bush, and as Alternate Representative to the 44th United Nations General Assembly by appointment of President George H. W. Bush.
 Altogether, Franklin has served five U.S. Presidents and, in 2006, received the Woodrow Wilson Award for Public Service.

-In the private sector Franklin has served on the boards of directors of 14 public companies and three private companies, and is currently a board member of Aetna Inc., a trustee of a cluster of American Funds, and a member of the Lafarge International Advisory Board, Paris, France.
+In the private sector Franklin has served on the boards of directors of 14 public companies and four private companies, and is currently a board member of Aetna Inc. and Pathway Genomics, a trustee of a cluster of American Funds, and a member of the Lafarge International Advisory Board, Paris, France.
 She served as chairman of the National Association of Corporate Directors (NACD) during a period of significant growth in membership and vitality.
 She has received numerous governance awards, and in December 2014 was inducted in the NACD Directorship Hall of Fame.

 Awards and Honorary Degrees